 If you get several credit card offers in the mail, you can play them against each other.
-Let’s say the offer for Card A carries a 12.99% APR on purchases and there’s a $95 annual fee.
-And let’s say that the offer for Card B is a 15.99% APR and it also has a $95 fee, but that fee is waived for the first year.
+Let’s say the offer for Card A carries a 12.99% APR on purchases and a $95 annual fee.
+And let’s say that the offer for Card B is a 15.99% APR with a $95 fee, but that fee is waived for the first year.

 With both letters in hand, call the issuer for Card B and ask if you can get an APR that matches the offer from Card A, which gets your APR down to 12.99%.
 And while you’re at it, ask to have the annual fee waived for two years.
 You might not get all that you ask for, but you’re likely to walk away with a better credit card deal than either of the offers you received in the mail.

-The 45-Day Notice You Get When Your APR Increases Is Misleading
+That 45-Day Notice You Get When Your APR Goes Up Is Misleading

 The Credit CARD Act of 2009 gave consumers some much-needed protection.
 If a credit card issuer makes a major change in terms, such as raising your APR, federal law now requires the company to give you 45 days’ notice.

 Here’s what that actually means: You have 45 days before you have to pay the extra interest accrued at the higher rate.
-But you actually start accruing interest at the new higher rate on any purchases you make just 14 days after the notice was mailed.
-So on the 15th day after the post-marked date, you start accruing interest at the new higher interest rate on new purchases.
+But your actually starts accruing interest at the new higher rate on any purchases you make just 14 days after the notice was mailed.
+So on the 15th day after the postmarked date, your account starts accruing interest at the new higher interest rate on new purchases.
 You just don’t have to pay it until 45 days has passed.